BWibo/3dcitydb-mkdocs/docs/3dcitydb/metadata-module.md

 2. As a reference to a data type from the `DATATYPE` table via its identifier using the `"type"` property.

 !!! note
-    Complex data types are not required to have a `"value"` but can consist solely of nested properties (see the `core:ExternalReference` example).
+    Complex data types are not required to have a `"value"` member but can consist solely of nested `"properties"` (see the `core:ExternalReference` example).
 Alternatively, they can designate one of their nested properties as `"value"` by using a `0`-based index into the properties array (see the `con:Height` example).